Finance Leasing is a way of getting the use of a vehicle without taking ownership

 At the end of the lease period the lessee normally returns the vehicle to the leasing

-company (though some leases may have a "run-on" clause allowing the vehicle to continue
+company (though some leases may have a 'run-on' or 'secondary term' clause allowing the vehicle to continue

 under lease for much lower lease rentals).

 At the end of the lease the leasing company disposes of the vehicle

-and pays the lessee a proportion of the residual value obtained on the sale.
+and pays the lessee a proportion of the sales value.
 This

-repayment is referred to as a rebate of rentals and includes VAT on the amount paid back.
+repayment is referred to as a 'rebate of rentals' and includes VAT on the amount paid back.

 Amortisation and Leases